Northwest Boise: A Neighborhood Guide

 Plantation

-Located around Plantation Golf Course, this neighborhood has excellent river access and a peaceful, green setting.
-Many homes were built in the early 1990s and are undergoing significant remodels as new owners modernize their properties.
+Located around Plantation Golf Course, this neighborhood offers excellent river access and a peaceful, green setting.
+Many homes were built in the early 1990s and are undergoing significant remodels.

 Riverside Village